CoopQ: Cooperative Game Inspired Layerwise Mixed Precision Quantization for LLMs: Experiments

 \subsection{Result Analysis}

-Figure \ref{fig:perplexity_visualization} and Table \ref{tab:combined_quant_compact} illustrate comprehensive Perplexity comparisons across quantization methods including Activation, Sensitivity, LIM, Z-Score, and IMPQ for multiple LLMs.
-The consistently superior performance of IMPQ can be attributed to its effective integration of layer interaction effects into the quantization process.
-Unlike baseline methods, which primarily assess layers in isolation, IMPQ explicitly accounts for how quantization errors propagate through the network, thus significantly reducing the overall Perplexity.
+Figure \ref{fig:perplexity_visualization} and Table \ref{tab:combined_quant_compact} illustrate comprehensive Perplexity comparisons across quantization methods including Activation, Sensitivity, LIM, Z-Score, and CoopQ for multiple LLMs.
+To construct Table \ref{tab:combined_quant_compact}, we discretize the results from Figures \ref{fig:perplexity_visualization}, \ref{fig:hqq_perplexity_visualization}, and \ref{fig:quanto_perplexity_visualization} into bit-width ranges.
+The reported values represent the average Perplexity of all models with effective bit-widths within each respective interval.

+The consistently superior performance of CoopQ can be attributed to its effective integration of layer interaction effects into the quantization process.
+Unlike baseline methods, which primarily assess layers in isolation, CoopQ explicitly accounts for how quantization errors propagate through the network, thus significantly reducing the overall Perplexity.

-\paragraph{Performance across Quantization bit-widths} Across the models tested under GPTQ quantization, IMPQ consistently delivers the lowest Perplexity values, with its advantages becoming more pronounced as bit precision decreases.
-In the lowest range of 2.01--2.5 bits, IMPQ achieves a Perplexity of 233.98 in Gemma-2B, representing a reduction of more than 79\% and 81\% relative to Sensitivity at $1.12 \times 10^{3}$ and LIM at $1.25 \times 10^3$, respectively.
-Similar improvements are seen in Gemma-2-9B, where IMPQ achieves 48.52 compared to Sensitivity’s 189.55 and LIM’s 214.03—reductions of approximately 74\% and 77\%.
-As illustrated in Figure \ref{fig:perplexity_visualization}, this trend holds consistently across the entire curve for Gemma-2-9B, where IMPQ maintains the lowest Perplexity across nearly all bit-width, especially under more severe quantization constraints.
-Similarly, in Qwen3-4B, IMPQ maintains a Perplexity of 697.28, substantially outperforming Sensitivity at $1.56 \times 10^3$ and LIM at $2.38 \times 10^3$ by margins of 55\% and 71\%.
-This further highlights IMPQ's robustness under aggressive quantization and its ability to scale effectively across architectures of varying scale and complexity.
+\paragraph{Performance across Quantization bit-widths} Across the models tested under GPTQ quantization, CoopQ consistently delivers the lowest Perplexity values, with its advantages becoming more pronounced as bit budegt decreases.
+In the lowest range of 2.01--2.5 bits, CoopQ achieves a Perplexity of 233.98 in Gemma-2B, representing a reduction of more than 79\% and 81\% relative to Sensitivity at $1.12 \times 10^{3}$ and LIM at $1.25 \times 10^3$, respectively.
+Similar improvements are seen in Gemma-2-9B, where CoopQ achieves 48.52 compared to Sensitivity’s 189.55 and LIM’s 214.03—reductions of approximately 74\% and 77\%.
+As illustrated in Figure \ref{fig:perplexity_visualization}, this trend holds consistently across the entire curve for Gemma-2-9B, where CoopQ maintains the lowest Perplexity across nearly all bit-width, especially under more severe quantization constraints.
+Similarly, in Qwen3-4B, CoopQ maintains a Perplexity of 697.28, substantially outperforming Sensitivity at $1.56 \times 10^3$ and LIM at $2.38 \times 10^3$ by margins of 55\% and 71\%.
+This further highlights CoopQ's robustness under aggressive quantization and its ability to scale effectively across architectures of varying scale and complexity.